-Specifies the data block size in bytes when the tape was first written; an integer.
+Keyword Description blocksize (bs) Specifies the data block size in bytes when the tape was first written; an integer.
 This keyword is used only when mounting volumes with existing valid data.
-When an empty volume is first written, the VG uses the default value for the volume type, unless it is overridden by a value in the BLOCK\SIZE parameter for the drive group in the DMF configuration file.
+When an empty volume is first written, the VG uses the default value for the volume type, unless it is overridden by a value in the BLOCK_SIZE parameter for the drive group in the DMF configuration file.
 This is valid only in unsafe (-u) mode.

-Specifies the number of active chunks on the volume; chunksleft (cl) an integer.
-This is valid only in unsafe (-u) mode. dataleft (d1) Specifies the number of bytes of active data on the volume.
+chunksleft (cl) Specifies the number of active chunks on the volume; an integer.
+This is valid only in unsafe (-u) mode. dataleft (dl) Specifies the number of bytes of active data on the volume.
 You specify this number as an integer, but for readability purposes it is displayed in megabytes (MB).
 This is valid only in unsafe (-u) mode. datawritten (dw) Specifies the maximum number of bytes ever written to the volume.
 You specify this number as an integer, but for readability purposes it is displayed in MB.
-This is valid only in unsafe (-u) mode. eotblockid (eb) Specifies the block ID of the chunk containing the end-of-volume marker (historically known as EOT for end-of-tape); a hexadecimal integer.
-This is valid only in unsafe (-u) mode. eotchunk (ec) Specifies the number of the chunk containing the end-of-volume marker; an integer.
-This is valid only in unsafe (-u) mode.
-Specifies the absolute position of the end-of-volume eotpos (ep) marker zone in the form integer/hexadecimal-integer, designating a zone number and block ID.
+This is valid only in unsafe (-u) mode. eotblockid (eb) Specifies the block ID of the chunk containing the end-of-volume marker (historically known as EOT for end-of-tape ); a hexadecimal integer.
+This is valid only in unsafe $(-u)$ mode. eotchunk (ec) Specifies the number of the chunk containing the end-of-volume marker; an integer.
+This is valid only in unsafe $(-u)$ mode. eotpos (ep) Specifies the absolute position of the end-of-volume marker zone in the form integer/hexadecimal-integer , designating a zone number and block ID.
 A value of zero is used for hexadecimal-integer if no block ID is known. integer the same as eotzone, and hexadecimal-integer is the same as eotblockid.
-This is valid only in unsafe (-u) mode.
-Specifies the number of the zone containing the eotzone (ez) end-of-volume marker; an integer.
-This is valid only in unsafe (-u) mode.
-Specifies the flags associated with the record.
-See the hflags (hf) description of flags keywords.
-Not valid as part of a settings parameter.
-Specifies the label type: label (lb) al (ANSI label) nl (no label, not allowed for COPAN MAID)

-sl (standard label for IBM tapes)
+This is valid only in unsafe (-u) mode. eotzone (ez) Specifies the number of the zone containing the end-of-volume marker; an integer.
+This is valid only in unsafe $(-u)$ mode. hflags (hf) Specifies the flags associated with the record.
+See the description of flags keywords.
+Not valid as part of a settings parameter. label (lb) Specifies the label type: • al (ANSI label) • nl (no label, not allowed for COPAN MAID) • sl (standard label for IBM tapes)

 The default is al. tapesize (ts) Specifies the estimated capacity in bytes; an integer.
-The default is 215 MB. threshold (th) Specifies the ratio of dataleft to datawritten as a percentage.
+The default is 0.
+This field must be accurately set in order to estimate remaining capacity. threshold (th) Specifies the ratio of dataleft to datawritten as a percentage.
 This field is valid only as part of a selection parameter. upage (ua) Specifies the date and time of the last update to the volume's database record.
 The same as for update, except that it is expressed as age .
 This is not valid as part of a settings parameter. update (ud) Specifies the date and time of the last update to the volume's database record, expressed as an integer that reflects raw UNIX or Linux time.
 This is not valid as part of a settings parameter. version (v) Specifies the DMF media format version, an integer.
 This is valid only in unsafe (-u) mode. volgrp (vg) Specifies the VG or allocation group. wfage (wa) Specifies the date and time that the volume was written to or freed for reuse.
 The same as for wfdate, except that it is expressed as age .
 This is valid only in unsafe (-u) mode. wfdate (wd) Specifies the date and time that the volume was written to or freed for reuse, expressed as an integer that reflects raw UNIX or Linux time.
 This is valid only in unsafe (-u) mode.